angus924/hydra/README.md

 <details><summary><b>Note re Normalization</b></summary>

-To reproduce the behaviour of the (deprecated) `normalize` parameter of `RidgeClassifierCV`, subtract the mean and divide by the l2 norm.
+To reproduce the behaviour of the (now deprecated) `normalize` parameter of `RidgeClassifierCV`, subtract the (per feature/column) mean and divide by the (per column/feature) l2 norm.

 ```python
 _mean = X_training_transform.mean(0)